Nishad-Harsulkar/Alemeno_Assignment/readme.md

-This is the Assignment Repository.
-The main_3.py file contains all of the code required.
+This is a Learning Project "QnA with multiple PDFs" Repository.\n The main.py file contains all of the code required. \n API Key is not uploaded which is used in the code.